 If your vehicle needs additional coolant, follow the manufacturer’s recommendation for the ratio of water to coolant.
 If your coolant is more than two years old, it should be flushed and refilled.
 Changing the oil and filter as part of your winter car care checklist is the single most important step in prolonging your vehicle’s engine life.
 Most manufacturers recommend an oil change every 5,000 to 15,000 miles or once a year, whichever comes first.
 Your oil service interval will depend on the age and manufacturer of your car.

 And Finally To Your Rubber Gear – Winter Tires

 Worn tires won’t give you the traction you need on wet, icy roads.
 If your tyres are worn, replace them with a good set of all-weather tires.
 For extra grip in the snow, get a set of snow tyres.
 Snow tyres should always be used in a complete set of four.
 If you live in a rural area you may want to keep a set of tyre chains in your boot, just in case!

 Likewise, correct tire pressure ensures optimum handling, stopping power and unnecessary wear.
 Remember to check pressure frequently because cold air causes it to drop.
 When travelling in winter, remember to always carry the essentials with you plus a waterproof jacket, warning signs, some small snacks to eat, warm flask, boots and a thick blanket just in case you get stuck in any snow.
 We hope this has provided you with some useful information on your cold temperatures regime and caring for your motor over the harsh winter period.

 Over to you

-Do you have your own winter car care tips that you can share with us?
+Do you have your own tips that you can share with us?
 Are there any products that you have found particularly useful over the cold period.
 Please share your thoughts and experiences using the disqus comment box below.